ahmed-derbala/express-starter/README.md

 npm i
 npm run start:code
 ```
-update to latest all packages with npm-check-updates and start with nodemon
+update to latest all packages

 ```
 npm run update:all